fiap-9soat-snackbar/snackbar/README.md

 </p>

 * Before testing the APIs, ensure you have [Postman](https://www.postman.com/) or similar installed on your system.
-* The MongoDB "products" collection, within the "snackbar" database, comes pre-loaded with a series of products.
+* The MongoDB "snackbar" database comes with two collections pre-loaded: "products" and "orders".

 The application exposes the following REST API endpoints: